Nikolas Cruz’s sentencing trial: What we’ve learned so far

 The defence then spent 11 days presenting its case, seeking to show that Cruz suffered from behavioural and developmental issues and endured a troubled upbringing – and did not receive the appropriate help he needed.

-Jurors returned to the Florida courtroom on 27 September to hear rebuttal from the prosecution.
+Jurors returned to the Broward County Courtroom on 27 September to hear rebuttal from the prosecution – before proceedings were postponed for the remainder of the week as Hurricane Ian struck Florida.

 Here’s what we have learned so far in the trial: